 On average, installation of BT Broadband or BT Superfast Fibre takes about two weeks.

 The quality of BT's customer service has declined in recent years.
 In Ofcom's latest customer survey it scored below average for landline and broadband.
-The Ofcom figures show BT had 127 Ofcom complaints per 100,000 customers in 2016, the highest number of any of the big broadband players.
+The Ofcom figures show BT had the second-lowest customer satisfaction rating or all providers measured, with only TalkTalk coming in below BT.

-BT is without doubt a big name and a big player in the broadband market.
-It lacks the flexibility of some smaller providers – there's no one-month contracts available, for example – and it hikes its prices the moment you're out of contract.
+Though BT is without doubt a big name and a big player in the broadband market, it lacks the flexibility of some smaller providers – there's no one-month contracts available, for example – and it hikes its prices the moment you're out of contract.

 But, on the plus side, it's pretty generous with cashback offers, and with its extras, such as BT Sport, various security software packages, cloud storage, and access to Wi-fi hotspots when you're out and about.